HenryHXYao/CarND-P2/P2_writeup.md

 (2) The sliding window search used in the current pipeline need to be modified to adapt to larger curvature of the lane.

 (3) The current sanity check only involves checking that the left and right lanes are roughly parallel.
-More sanity checks, like the difference in the line fit between frames should be considered.
+More sanity checks, like the difference in the line fit between frames should be considered to distinguish correct detection better.